Learn How To Sue A Prison

 In data breach claims, material damages serve a similar purpose.
 Though, unlike special damages, material damages for financial losses can be claimed as their own type of compensation.
 In personal injury claims, special damages can only be awarded if they are awarded alongside general damages.

 General damages is the amount awarded for the sustained injury and any pain and suffering it brought.
 For an estimate, you can use the Judicial College Guidelines (JCG), a publication used by solicitors and judges when valuing claims.
-Below is a table highlighting some award brackets listed in the JCG, but the amount in your claim will likely differ depending on your situation.

 In a data breach claim, you could seek non-material damage for any psychological harm suffered.
 The ruling in the Court of Appeal case, Vidal-Hall and others v Google Inc 2015, means non-material damages can now be awarded as its own type of compensation without having suffered financial effects from the breach.